jk367/personal_website/content/photos/man on beach.md

 draft: false
 ---

 One night, me and some friends went to long island to go to a private beach.
-We later found out that was illegal. e
+We later found out that was illegal.